Overview

-The previous proprietary Maven plugin provided by the Xray team, which only partially supported Xray Server/DC, has been deprecated.
-If you are still using the previous proprietary Maven plugin, you will continue to have access to official support.
-However, please be aware that it has been deprecated, and it is highly recommended to switch to the new plugin.
+If you're using the previous proprietary Maven plugin, you still have access to official support but please note that it has been deprecated and it is highly recommended to this one instead.

 Installation and Configuration